 FAQs for Training & Test Lung Simulators and Software

 What is the fundamental purpose of a TTL?There are many situations in which the performance of ventilators or similar respiratory care equipment must be tested.
 One of the most common is in the Biomedical Engineering department of a hospital, where preventative maintenance testing is routinely performed for a wide variety of medical equipment.
 But there are many stages in a device’s life cycle at which testing is warranted.
 Development engineers need to test new ideas and mechanisms as new ventilator technologies are developed, and Production and Quality Control engineers must calibrate and assure the performance of the machines during manufacture.
 As wear and tear from use take their toll or problems otherwise develop, service personnel need to troubleshoot the systems in order to locate any problems and effect appropriate repairs.
 For training and teaching applications, use of a realistically simulated patient is also essential.
 Training the use of ventilators and the employment of various Respiratory Care techniques to medical professionals requires fidelity of the training scenarios, equipment and materials to the real-world, clinical setting.
 Training and test lungs provide the ability to simulate a huge variety of normal and pathologic pulmonary conditions, and cover the range from very small infant / pediatric to very large adult settings.
-Training and test lungs can also be used to simulate the spontaneously breathing patient; it is only through such simulation that some of the more advances modes of ventilation, such as Assist/Control, IMV/SIMV and Pressure Support can be taught.
+Training and test lungs can also be used to simulate the spontaneously breathing patient; it is only through such simulation that some of the more advanced modes of ventilation, such as Assist/Control, IMV/SIMV and Pressure Support can be taught.